Shikshamishra/Web-Autimation-using-selenium/README.md

 3) automate google search and take note
 4) you can also check your attendance from your university website just by one click.

-There are a lot of packages you can use but i have use selenium for web automation.
+There are a lot of packages you can use but i have used selenium for web automation.